keepaliveit-staging/staging.keepaliveit.co.uk/_pages/software-procurement.markdown

 - Freelancer Software
 - Surveying Software

-We also offer <a href="/it-operations-consultancy/hardware-procurement">hardware procurement</a> services
+We also offer <a href="/it-operations-consultancy/hardware-procurement">hardware procurement</a> services for your business hardware needs.

 - Software Licensing
 - IT Supplier Management